 By connecting the anvil to an altar the speaker is expanding his, and the reader’s, understanding of what the blacksmith’s shop and forge represent.
 The action the blacksmith engages in is in some way, at least to the speaker, spiritual.
 It involves rituals, routines and careful preparations.
 Additionally, the creations that come out of a blacksmith’s shop are integral to everyday life.
 This speaker sees the blacksmith as a very important part of the community.

 It is not until line nine that the speaker brings the blacksmith himself into the narrative.
-Up until this pint he has been talking around the man at the center of the job.
-The labour, the blacksmith’s implements and actions have been the focus of the poem.
+Up until this point he has been talking around the man at the center of the job.
+The labor, the blacksmith’s implements, and actions have been the focus of the poem.
 Now, the poem turns to the man and how he fits into the forge, and more broadly, the speaker’s memories.

 Heaney breaks the traditional separation between sestet and octet by not placing the turn between lines eight and nine.
 Line nine picks right up from line eight and begins to speak on how the blacksmith interacts with his shop.
 “He”, the speaker states, “expends himself in shape and music”.

 The turn in ‘The Forge’ comes in line ten.
 The speaker describes the blacksmith as pausing in his work and moving to lean against the door “jamb”.
 This only happens occasionally, but when it does, the blacksmith is able to see and hear his creations in the wider world.
 He can “recall…a clatter / Of hoofs where traffic is flashing in rows”.
 His works have moved beyond his shop and out into his community where they now perform essential functions for the public.